pedrolampo/proyecto-react/README.md

 When you are asked to add an SDK go the project folder and create an .env.local file on the top level folder (same level as package.json).

-Use the .env.example file provided to guide yourself on how to name your credentials; if you want to modify them, you have to modify them in the firebase.js file aswell; and fill it with your credentials that Firebase gives you.
+Use the .env.example file provided to guide yourself on how to name your credentials; if you want to modify them, you have to do it in the firebase.js file aswell; and fill it with your credentials that Firebase gives you.

 Make sure the .env.local file is in the .gitignore file, it should be under "misc".
 If it is not, go ahead and add it like so: